-A face fit test should be carried out before wearing FFP 3 mask for the first time.
+A face fit test should be carried out before wearing FFP3 masks for the first time.
 Inadequate fit can reduce the protection provided and lead to immediate or long-term ill health or can even put the wearer's life in danger.